DionneMaguire/dionnes_wines/README.md

 ![test order in db](/documentation/testing/test-order-admin.png)

 If for some reason the user clicks out of the browser when their payment is being processed, the webhook checks if the order has been written to the database and if not the webhook handler writes the order to database.
 I can produce this situation by commenting out my form.submit in stripe_element.js.
-payment successful stripe - yess
+payment successful stripe - yes
 webhook successful - yes
 order in database - yes